 The charter air cargo and passenger service model depicts the workflow for a thirty person office responsible for handling and scheduling domestic and international transportation.
-This workflow is unique in that the staff's activities are frequently interrupted by higher priority tasks and phone calls or delayed due to communications delays.
-The model was used to determine the impact of automation and task redefinition on staffing requirements and throughput.
+This workflow is unique in that the staff's activities are frequently interrupted by higher priority tasks and phone calls or delayed due to communications interruptions.
+The model was used to determine the impact of automation and task redefinition on staffing requirements, particularly overtime requirements, and throughput.